tirsaan/tamatrix/README.md

 This project works great with [dokku](https://github.com/dokku/dokku)!
 Simply push this repo to your dokku server and it'll just work.

-However, I do highly recommend you run the following dokku command before deploying to disable logs:
+However, I do *highly* recommend you run the following dokku command before deploying to disable logs:

 ```bash
 dokku docker-options:add <app-name> deploy "--log-driver=none"
 ```

 Otherwise, you may find that logs are quickly filling up your server!

+## CPU Usage
+On my [$10 DigitalOcean box](http://tamatrix.dokku.mordorm.com), each instance of the emulator takes up ~10.1% of the CPU.
+That's why I've limited the number of pets to 5.

+However, it's worth noting that they take up very little RAM and disk space.
+From the looks of DigitalOcean's site, both the $5 and $10 instances both get 1 CPU, so if you're *just* running Tamatrix and want some cheap hosting, you could probably run 9 of them on the $5 instance without issue.

 # Background
 This is effectively a fork of the codebase created by [Spritesmods](http://spritesmods.com/).
 The original repository is